For extra mushroomy flavor, include a few shiitake mushrooms with the cremini or button mushrooms.

 - Salt and freshly ground black pepper

-1 Make the mushroom sauce: Melt butter in a large sauté pan on medium high heat.
-Add shallots and sauté for one minute.
+1 Cook the shallots and mushrooms: Melt the butter in a large sauté pan on medium high heat.
+Add the shallots and sauté for one minute.

-Add mushrooms and parsley and sauté for 5-10 more minutes, until the mushrooms have browned.
+Add the mushrooms and parsley and sauté for 7-10 more minutes, or until the mushrooms have browned.
 If you are using unsalted butter, sprinkle on a pinch of salt.

-Add vermouth and deglaze the pan, scraping up any bits that may be sticking to the bottom of the pan.
+2 Make the sauce: Add the vermouth and deglaze the pan, scraping up any bits that may be sticking to the bottom of the pan.

 Stir in the cream.
-Bring to a boil and cook the sauce down until it is thick enough to coat the back of a wooden spoon (about 10 minutes).
+Bring to a simmer and cook for 3 to 5 minutes, or until the sauce is thick enough to coat the back of a wooden spoon.

-Serve alone (for low carb version) or with rice, mashed potatoes, or pasta (use gluten-free for gluten-free version).
-We used bow-tie pasta which worked great.
+Serve alone or with a vegetable (for low carb version) or with rice, mashed potatoes, or pasta (use gluten-free pasta for gluten-free version).
 Garnish with chopped fresh parsley.